Information Ratio Formula (Table of Contents)

 Information Ratio Formula

-Information ratio, also known as appraisal ratio is one of the most important ratios used in active management strategy.
-Information ratio basically measures the return of the portfolio over and above the return of the benchmark compared that return with the volatility of those returns.
-Benchmark here is usually an index which is a representation of the market.
-In other word, the information ratio is risk-adjusted return relative to benchmark return.
-Information ratio is used to measure the performance, skills, and ability of portfolio managers to generate a return over the benchmark.
-It is also used to measure the consistency in that performance by using tracking error.
-Tracking error is basically a standard deviation of the excess return.
-A low tracking error signifies portfolio is generating returns over benchmark consistently over time and high tracking error indicates that returns are very volatile and not very consistent.
+The benchmark here is usually an index which is a representation of the market.
+In other words, the information ratio is risk-adjusted return relative to benchmark return.
+The information ratio measures portfolio managers’ performance, skills, and ability to generate a return over the benchmark.
+It is also used to measure the consistency in that performance by using tracking errors.
+Tracking error is a standard deviation of the excess return.
+A low tracking error signifies portfolio is generating returns over benchmark consistently over time, and high tracking error indicates that returns are very volatile and inconsistent.

-Information ratio is very similar to Sharpe ratio but the difference between these two is that benchmark in Sharpe ratio is risk-free rate whereas in Information ratio, it the benchmark’s expected return.
+The information ratio is very similar to the Sharpe ratio.
+Still, the difference between these two is that benchmark in the Sharpe ratio is a risk-free rate, whereas in the Information ratio, it is the benchmark’s expected return.
 So if the benchmark is the same as the risk-free rate, both ratios will be the same.

 Information ratio helps us in comparing different funds by standardizing the returns.
-The formula for Information ratio is given by:
+The formula for the Information ratio is as below:

 - Portfolio Return = Portfolio return for the period